frank-liang-lbm/gitskill/README.md

 # gitskill
-create a new branch si quick.
+create a new branch is quick and simple.